squinterosuarez/StatInfSNA/README.md

-# StatInfSNA
+## LISS2108 - Statistical Inference for Social Networks Analysis

-LISS2108 - Statistical Inference for Social Networks Analysis
+This repository contains the materials, slides and code for the Statistical Inference for Social Networks Analysis, offered by the London Interdisciplinary Social Science Doctoral Training Partnership (LISS-DTP).